 Delivering a live sports broadcast – or any live streaming event, for that matter – requires many different moving parts that must all work perfectly in sync.
 In addition to the actual filming of the event, a broadcaster must also invest in server infrastructure, network infrastructure, and software in order to get the video files from the on-site event location all the way to the end-user devices.
 Should any performance or availability issues occur to the live video delivery chain, viewers could miss a crucial moment in the game, thus harming the streaming provider’s revenue, reputation, and potential to secure broadcast rights for future events.

 Prior to its acquisition by Lumen (then CenturyLink) in 2019, Streamroot was able to help broadcasters with only the final steps of the video delivery process.
-CDN Mesh Delivery and CDN Orchestrator helped broadcasters extend the reach of the content delivery network, improve performance at the last mile, and manage their multi-CDN environments.
+Mesh Delivery and CDN Load Balancer helped broadcasters extend the reach of the content delivery network, improve performance at the last mile, and manage their multi-CDN environments.
 However, broadcasters had to figure out for themselves and work with other enterprises to package and encode the video feed, then send it through the backbone, last mile, and content delivery networks before Streamroot could get involved.

 Following the acquisition, however, those solutions are now part of a much more expansive and powerful video delivery platform that broadcasters can rely on from acquisition to distribution.